-A new report released last month by the CPSC found that in 2021 there were more than 152,000 toy-related injuries treated at emergency departments to children younger than 15 years of age, including two deaths.
-“The fatalities involved choking on a small part of a toy and suffocating on a soft toy in an unsafe sleep environment,” the CPSC states.
+A new report released last month by the CPSC found that in 2022 there were more than 145,500 toy-related injuries treated at emergency departments to children younger than 12 years of age, including 11 deaths.
+“The majority of the 11 deaths reported were attributed to choking or asphyxiation associated with small parts, balls, or balloons,” the CPSC states.

 “We see items on a shelf and we assume that if it’s in a store, it must be safe.
 But that’s not always the case,” said Joseph Scott, M.D., emergency medicine physician at West Kendall Baptist Hospital.
 “Be vigilant and don’t assume a toy is safe.
 Try to anticipate what could go wrong.
 We don’t want to assume the worst all the time, and we want our children to have fun, but you have to realize there is always a risk.”

 CPSC urges families to stay safe this holiday season by following these tips: